TheoSimier/Prediction-number-of-shares-articles/README.txt

-Project: Prediction of the number of shares of an article on social networks.
+Project: Prediction of the number of shares of articles on social networks.

 The goal of this project was to predict for a given article, the number of shares on social networks.
 It was inspired by the paper mentioned below.
 However, we decided to stay with a regression problem rather than switching to a classification problem as it was the case in the paper.